 Rent for a room in a house or shared apartment varies by neighbourhood.
 Plan on spending between $350 and $500 per month.

 You may feel more comfortable reserving a room before arriving in Canada, but be careful.
 We recommend never sending money until you have actually seen the room or apartment with your own eyes.
 Fraud is not widespread in Québec City, but you still may arrive to find that the room you paid for doesn’t exist, has no windows, or is too small, too far from the university, or in a bad state of repair.
 Don’t take any chances.
-Always see your room or apartment in person before handing over a deposit or rent.
-If you plan on finding a place to live after arriving in Québec City, give yourself about 5 days to conduct that search.
+Always see your room or apartment either in person or through a virtual visit before handing over a deposit or rent.
+If you plan on finding a place to live after arriving in Québec City, give yourself at least 5 days to conduct that search.

 Types of housing and rental options